TendTo/ts-aws-lambda-template/index.md

   (_optional_, for local testing or image deployement)
 - [AWS CLI](https://aws.amazon.com/cli/) (_optional_, for more options)

-> `NOTE`: npm needs to be version 7 or higher to support workspaces.\
+> `NOTE:` npm needs to be version 7 or higher to support workspaces.\
 > You can check the current version with `npm -v`.\
 > npm can easily be updated with `npm install -g npm@7` or
 > `npm install -g npm@latest`